SMC-AAU-CPH/smc-cph.github.io/_posts/2022-12-08-olethan-Three-Takeaways.md

 What if you could design novel sounds with a flashlight and your bare hand?
 This is an idea I decided to pursue with my first ever DIY digital instrument.
 I decided  to baptize it the "Ferelumen", a word containing both FM (its sound synthesis method) and lumen (a popular measurement of light).
 Furthermore, it vaguely sounds like "Theremin", a well known modern instrument that initially inspired the gestural control of my instrument.

-Being an outsider (musicology rather than MCT master student) looking in, this course has been immensely challenging, as well as immensely rewarding.
+Being an outsider (musicology rather than SMC master student) looking in, this course has been immensely challenging, as well as immensely rewarding.
 I decided to hop on this course as an extension to my research area of interest, interactive composition for video games and other virtual/reality-intersecting spaces.

 Planning, designing, sketching, programming, and then actually soldering all the necessary parts into a coherent piece of equipment, is no small feat.
 Let alone in a few months.
 The amount of "real-life" programming and circuitry experience I've amassed through keeping up with this course has been worth its weight in gold.